johnsonsu/react-native-sound-player/README.md

 ### playSound(fileName: string, fileType: string)
 Play the sound file named `fileName` with file type `fileType`.

+### loadSoundFile(fileName: string, fileType: string)
+Load the sound file named `fileName` with file type `fileType`, without playing it.
+This is useful when you want to play a large file, which can be slow to mount, and have precise control on when the sound is played.
+This can also be used in combination with `getInfo()` to get audio file `duration` without playing it.
+You should subscribe to the `onFinishedLoading` event to get notified when the file is loaded.

 ### playUrl(url: string)
 Play the audio from url.
 Supported formats are:
   - [AVPlayer (iOS)](https://stackoverflow.com/questions/21879981/avfoundation-avplayer-supported-formats-no-vob-or-mpg-containers)
   - [MediaPlayer (Android)](https://developer.android.com/guide/topics/media/media-formats)

 ### onFinishedPlaying(callback: (success: boolean) => any)
 Subscribe to the "finished playing" event.
-The `callback` function is called ever a file is finished playing.
+The `callback` function is called whenever a file is finished playing.

+### onFinishedLoading(callback: (success: boolean) => any)
+Subscribe to the "finished loading" event.
+The `callback` function is called whenever a file is finished loading, i.e. the file is ready to be `play()`, `resume()`, `getInfo()`, etc.

 ### unmount()
-Unsubscribe the "finished playing" event.
+Unsubscribe the "finished playing" and "finished loading" event.

+### play()

+Play the loaded sound file.
+This function is the same as `resume()`

 ### pause()